kstenerud/streamux/README.md

 ### Message Header Encoding

-The message chunk header is treated as a single (8, 16, 24, or 32 bit) unsigned integer composed of bit fields, and is transmitted in little endian format.
+The message chunk header is treated as a single (8, 16, 24, or 32 bit) unsigned integer composed of bit fields, and is transmitted in little endian byte order.
 The header size is determined by the field length choices in the [initialization phase](#initialization-phase):

 | Min Bit Size | Max Bit Size | Header Size |
 | ------------ | ------------ | ----------- |